turingschool-examples/frontend-mod-1-prework/README.md

 ## Get Started

-Each day's `README` will walk you through the steps you need to take to save your work.
+Each sections `README` will walk you through the steps you need to take to save your work.

 To start, in your terminal, `cd` into the `section1` directory.
 Follow the instructions contained in the `README.md` file, and have a great time learning and exploring!